 Although some of you may think that the regulatory agencies are now all climate change all the time, Massachusetts DEP has demonstrated that there is still life in some more traditional aspects of environmental regulation.
 MassDEP has just proposed sweeping new stormwater regulations that would go far beyond the traditional EPA model of regulating construction sites and stormwater discharges from industrial facilities.

 DEP’s proposal is far too detailed for a blog post.
-For those interested in this issue, take a look at the client alert we issued, which hits the big issues.
-One big-picture item to note: There certainly seems to be… More
+For those interested in this issue,… More

 On September 22, EPA issued a new Stormwater Multi-Sector General Permit (MSGP) to cover 4,100 facilities with discharges associated with an industrial activity.
 The permit replaces the MSGP that was issued in 2000 and expired in October 2005.
 The expired permit continued to be valid for facilities that were covered by the permit at the time it expired.